November 8, 2018

 Both speakers called on attendees, wherever they live, to join protests to pressure Mayor Lyda Krewson, Circuit Attorney Kim Gardner, and the St. Louis Board of Aldermen to close the Workhouse because of its inhumane and unconstitutional conditions.
 The $16 million the city spends (wastes?) each year to run the Workhouse does not keep the public safe the speakers insisted.
 Using those dollars to address housing, substance abuse, and poverty would more effectively increase public safety.

 ArchCity Defenders, Action St. Louis, the Bail Project, and MORE (Missourians Organizing for Reform and Empowerment) are partnering in the “Close the Workhouse Campaign.”
 The campaign’s comprehensive report “Close the Workhouse” is an eye-opening, clear explanation of many issues related to the Workhouse.
-It is available at www.closetheworkhouse.org.
+It is available for sign up www.closetheworkhouse.org.

 This Lunch & Learn was held at the Deaconess Center for Child Well-Being in St. Louis.
 It was part of “Overcoming Obstacles to Create Community,” an ongoing project of the Women’s Voices Racial Justice Committee that explores racial injustice and the roles we play in it.